Basic Block + Easy Design = Great Quilts for Beginners!

 Any quilt pattern constructed with half square triangles can be recreated with Log Cabin blocks.

 Playing with log cabin quilt designs couldn't be easier!
-I wouldn't consider my quilt studio complete without it!
+I wouldn't consider my quilt studio complete without Electric Quilt.

 A typical Log Cabin quilt block is stitched with strips added in either a clockwise or counterclockwise fashion around a center square.